yellobyte/ESP32-Webradio-PlusDLNA/README.md

 A needed audio amplifier can be connected via the original audio output socket or even TOSLINK optical cable for better sound quality.
 Well, going digital at the output is probably not needed for web radio stations, as their stream bit rates usually range between 32...128kbps and very rarely top 192kbps.

 As for now, the device consists of several separate modules/PCBs.
 Three modules (ESP32, TOSLINK optical output, 10/100Mb Ethernet) were bought from Aliexpress and the other four modules (power supply, mainboard, VS1053B decoder, front extender) were especially designed for this project with EAGLE PCB Design & Layout tool.
 The PCBs were ordered unassembled from JLCPCB resp.
 PCBWay.
-All relevant EAGLE project files are available [here](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/tree/main/EagleFiles).
+All relevant EAGLE project files, schematics, board layouts etc. are available [here](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/tree/main/EagleFiles).

-The original stereo audio output socket and the power input socket were harvested from the old original FM tuner PCBs and re-used.
+The original stereo audio output socket and the power input socket were harvested from the old original FM tuner PCBs and reused.
 The VS1053B decoder module provides an I2S output which connects the decoder with the TOSLINK optical output module.

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/Open%20Case%202.jpg)

 During the early stages of the project a lot of software updates were required and all were done via USB cable between ESP32-module and PC.
 However, at some stage the device joined the HiFi rack again and re-opening the case now and then for a quick software update became a real pain in the butt.
-Hence the possibility to perform an ESP32 firmware update via SD-Card was added.
+Hence the possibility to perform an ESP32 firmware update via SD card was added.

 Plenty of holes were drilled at the back of the case for better thermal management but they later proved unneeded as the temps inside the case always stayed below 35 degs even with the lid on and all holes covered.